 Business Email Compromise

-Business Email Compromise (BEC) is a type of cybercrime that involves the unlawful use of business email account credentials to facilitate email fraud against a targeted organization.
+Business Email Compromise (BEC) occurs when business email account credentials are unlawfully used to compromise accounts and facilitate email fraud against targeted organizations and individuals.

-BEC is one of the most prolific and costly cybercrime attacks in the world today.
-According to a 2020 FBI report, BEC attacks were responsible for $1.8B in losses and represent more than 40% of all cybercrime losses.
-The DCU is fighting BEC crime by identifying, mapping, and disrupting the technical malicious infrastructure used by cybercriminals to launch attacks.
-In 2020, the DCU secured court orders to block malicious web applications targeting business organizations, directed the removal of 744,980 phishing URLs and recovered 6,633 phish kits, resulting in the closure of 3,546 malicious email accounts used to collect stolen customer credentials obtained through successful phishing attacks.
+BEC is one of the most prolific and costly forms of cybercrime in the world today.
+According to a 2021 FBI report, BEC attacks resulted in $2.4B in losses and represented almost 35% of all losses due to cybercrime.
+The DCU utilizes cutting-edge legal and technical strategies to fight BEC crime, enabling us to identify, map and disrupt the complex infrastructure used to launch BEC attacks.
+In 2021 the DCU secured court orders to block malicious homoglyph domains targeting and impersonating customers.
+The DCU also directed the removal of more than 596,000 unique phishing URLs and 7,700 phish kits, which led to the identification and closure of over 2,200 malicious email accounts used to collect stolen customer credentials.

-Cybercriminals, and more recently nation-state actors, have long relied on botnets to dramatically scale their reach through infected computers while maintaining their anonymity.
-For over a decade the DCU has focused on identifying, investigating, and ultimately disrupting these actors’ ability to conduct their criminal activities by targeting their malware’s distribution and communications infrastructure.
+Cybercriminals and nation-state actors rely on botnets – networks of malware-infected computers controlled by cybercriminals – to dramatically, and anonymously, scale their reach.
+For over a decade the DCU has identified, investigated, and disrupted these actors’ ability to conduct their criminal activities by targeting their distribution and communications infrastructure.

-The DCU has disrupted the infrastructure of 23 malware families or nation-state actors, stopping them from distributing additional malware, controlling victims’ computers or targeting new victims.
-In partnership with governments and Internet Service Providers, the DCU has identified and helped to remediate more than 500 million victim computers over the course of the last decade while simultaneously using the information learned to enhance Microsoft’s products and services to protect customers from such threats.
+To date the DCU has disrupted the infrastructure of 25 botnets or nation-state actors, preventing them from distributing additional malware, controlling victims’ computers, and targeting additional victims.
+In partnership with governments and Internet Service Providers, the DCU has identified and shared information to remediate approximately 500 million victims worldwide while using the intelligence gained in these operations to better secure Microsoft’s products and services against these cyber threats.

-Ransomware is a high profit, low-cost business.
-In 2020 we saw a transition from automatically spreading ransomware like NotPetya or WannaCry to human-operated targeted attacks where adversaries deliberately target critical assets with an interest in extracting significantly higher ransoms from their victims.
+Ransomware is a high-profit, low-cost business that has increased dramatically worldwide over the last several years.
+In 2020 cybercriminals transitioned from automatically spreading ransomware like NotPetya or WannaCry to human-operated targeted attacks where adversaries deliberately target critical assets with an interest in extracting significantly higher ransoms from their victims.
 Microsoft is in a unique position to reduce the profitability of this crime while increasing the cost of entry.
-We do this through strong security controls in our products and services that enable customers to detect and respond to ransomware, as well as through the efforts of the DCU in applying creative legal and technical solutions to investigate and disrupt the criminal infrastructure behind ransomware, focusing on payment distribution systems and the manipulation of the crypto economy.
+The DCU has invested in technical and legal resources to address making ransomware less profitable and more difficult to deploy by disrupting infrastructure and payment systems that enable ransomware attacks, and by preventing the use of Microsoft products and services to attack our customers.

 Tech Support Fraud

-According to a 2018 Microsoft global online survey, 3 out of 5 people globally have experienced a tech support scam.
+According to a 2021 Microsoft global online survey, approximately 3 out of 5 people globally have encountered a tech support scam.
 Scammers convince victims to provide access to their devices by impersonating reputable technology companies such as Apple, Google and Microsoft.

 Technological Advances: Machine Learning

-The DCU uses machine learning clustering techniques to assist in our analysis, tracking, and investigation work to spot patterns and more accurately detect and learn from criminal activities online.
-With these tools, we have been able to develop new and more efficient ways of identifying the most prolific criminal networks to target for our investigations, disrupting criminal infrastructure at scale, and partnering with our engineering teams to improve the security of our products and services.
+Over the course of our investigations, the DCU has amassed a significant amount of data, and the challenge is how to analyze and use this intelligence to protect our customers.
+During the course of our daily work, we use machine learning clustering techniques to assist in our analysis, identifying patterns to more accurately detect and learn from criminal activities online.
+With these tools, we have been able to develop new and more efficient ways of identifying the most prolific criminal networks to target for investigation, disrupting criminal infrastructure at scale and partnering with our engineering teams to improve the security of our products and services.